 How much do you pay for a cable or satellite box?
-If you’re a DIRECTV customer, you pay about $6 per month for each receiver after the first one.
-For cable customers, that price is often higher, with some customers paying $10 per month just for cable TV.
+If you’re a DIRECTV customer in 2019, you pay about $7 per month for each receiver after the first one.
+For cable customers, that price is often higher, with some customers paying $25 per month just for a DVR.

-With the recent decision that cable companies may encrypt basic channels, every television served by cable TV will need a set top box.
+In 2012 the FCC decided that cable companies may encrypt basic channels.
+Every cable company does this now.
+This means every television served by cable TV needs a set top box.
 What if you don’t want to pay that long term fee?
 What if you just want to watch TV?
-At least one cable company is coming under fire for not providing any way of watching TV without a monthly fee.
-Light Reading Cable reports that Cox cable is coming under fire for its inability to give customers a choice of cable box.

-In contrast, DIRECTV and DISH are not required to offer this sort of accommodation, because they are not considered utility companies.
+DIRECTV was never required to offer this sort of accommodation.
+Cable TV companies are often considered utility companies.
 Cable companies use underground conduits and utility poles, and are granted exclusive contracts in the cities where they operate.
 Because satellite doesn’t have an of those special considerations, they aren’t bound by the same rules.

 AT&T does charge a fee for every room in which you use a Genie client or receiver.
 You’re not charged for the first one, and if you have a Genie 2 you’re not charged for the actual Genie 2 box on a monthly basis.
 They have done this sort of thing since the beginning.
 Before there were Genie clients, they had the same policy for receivers.
 In fact if you still use old-school receivers instead of Genie clients this policy still applies.